 Another recent offering from HBO, all I know about this show is that it’s based on a book series and that anything can happen, with a significant emphasis on the word anything.
 My friends who love this one talk about how it’s changing the face of storytelling.

-This one just completely slid under my radar, but I’ve heard from 3 different sources that it may just be the funniest thing on TV.
-I highly doubt that considering how consistently New Girl is hitting it out of the park, but if you like I’ll give it a shot.
+This one just completely slid under my radar, but I’ve heard from 3 different sources that it may just have been the funniest thing on TV last year.
+I highly doubt that considering how consistently New Girl is hitting it out of the park, but if you like I’ll give it a shot, even if it has been cancelled because no one else is watching it.

 Easily the most critically acclaimed of the shows on my list this year.
 Critics have squawking about how good it is for years now.
 I do like John Hamm, but I just never could bring myself to invest in the show.
 This might be my summer of Mad Men, but it’s up to you.